brenomatos/brenomatos.github.io/_pages/about.md

 I'm Breno, currently a M.Sc. student in computer science at UFMG, Belo Horizonte, Brazil, working under professors [Fabrício Benevenuto](https://twitter.com/fbenevenuto) and [Rodrygo Santos](https://twitter.com/rodrygo_santos) on automatic misinformation detection.

-I'm interested misinformation, online radicalization, content moderation, complex networks, NLP, and machine learning.
+I'm interested in misinformation, online radicalization, content moderation, complex networks, NLP, and machine learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.